clebin/SpectrumAssetMaker/README.md

 The 'path-map-style' property can be set to 'overhead' or 'platform'.
 In overhead mode, a character can move in all 4 directions if there's a space.
 In 'platform' mode, the character can only move up and down if the tiles have 'ladder' set to true.

-The byte format of a square in the path map is follows:
+The byte format of a square in the path map is as follows:

 [0][0][0][0][up][down][left][right]